brettz9/idb-schema/Readme.md

 ### schema.version([number])

-Get current version or set new version to `number` and reset current store.
-Use it to separate migrations on time.
+Gets the highest version or sets the new version to `number` and resets the current store.
+Use it to separate migrations by time.

+Note that `schema.version(number)` can now be used to add versions out of order, but `schema.version()` will always return the highest version number.

+### schema.lastEnteredVersion()

+This gets the most recently entered version number.
+This should only be needed by classes extending `idb-schema`.

 ### schema.addStore(name, [opts])